Table of Contents[Hide][Show]

 2. Discounted Sky Club Access:

 Free Sky Club access would definitely be a benefit.
-However, Sky Club access that is discounted to $29 per person, and capped at 3 people is not a great deal.
-Plus, even though the pictures on their website look beautiful and the clubs are positioned as exclusive, Delta Sky Club’s are generally overcrowded and the food is pretty weak.
+However, Sky Club access which is discounted to $29 per person, and capped at 3 people is not a great deal.
+Plus, even though the pictures on their website look beautiful and the clubs are positioned as exclusive, Delta Sky Club’s generally overcrowded, and the food is pretty weak.
 I would rather take that $29 per person and spend it at a nice airport restaurant.
 With all of the airport renovations going on lately, any airport that is large enough to have a Sky Club most likely has updated restaurants and bars.
 As someone who flies out of Detroit, I’ll take the restaurants and bars in the concourse over what you offered in a Sky Club any day!

 3. Bonus Spending Categories:

 The cards offer 2 miles on Delta purchases and 1 mile on everything else.
 This is not great at all!
 If you are looking to earn SkyMiles with a credit card, you can earn more Delta SkyMiles by using American Express Credit Cards that earn Membership Rewards points.
 Membership Rewards points immediately transfer to Delta at a 1:1 ratio and they have drastically better bonus categories than what the Delta cards offer, allowing you to rack up Delta points faster on Membership Rewards cards than on Delta co-branded cards.
 A great example is the Amex Gold card that offers 4x Membership Rewards points on Dining and Supermarkets, plus 3x points when you purchase flights from Delta.

 There was a time when this was a unique benefit, but today, a large majority of travel-related credit cards have this feature.
 Don’t get me wrong, it is a very good feature and will save travelers 3% on all charges when traveling internationally, but it’s nothing unique to the Delta cards you can’t get elsewhere.